DIGITbrain/digitbrain.github.io/docs/attributes/configuration_data.md

-The metadata specification for a DIGITbrain Configuration Data has these fields:
+The specification for Configuration Data has these fields:

 `file_path`{ #file_path }